Lisa LangoneAcademic Affairs Coordinator

 Miriam Leigh manages faculty information, the content of the online faculty directory available to the public and the internal web portal that faculty use for their administrative tasks.
 Before joining the Office of Academic Affairs, she worked in the Faculty of Arts and Sciences and in the Harvard College Library.
 She holds a Bachelor of Arts in English Literature from McGill University and a Master of Science in Library and Information Science from Simmons College.

 April PettitAssistant Director of Academic Affairs

-As Assistant Director of Academic Affairs, April works on a number of academic policy and curriculum-related projects, as well as manages the first-year Problem Solving Workshop and facilitates the Law School's Programs of Study initiatives.
-April previously served as the Workshop Coordinator for the HLS Negotiation Workshop academic courses, and was an Event Operations Supervisor in the HLS Office of Event Scheduling and Support.
+As Assistant Director of Academic Affairs, April works on a number of academic policy and curriculum-related projects, facilitates the Law School's Programs of Study initiatives, and manages the first-year 1L reading groups, as well as the HLS writing prizes programs.
+April joined the Office of Academic Affairs team in November 2016, having previously served as the Workshop Coordinator for the HLS Negotiation Workshop academic courses, and as an Event Operations Supervisor in the HLS Office of Event Scheduling and Support, since joining the HLS community in 2013.
 Before joining the HLS community, April was a research assistant for the sports agency, Symmetry Reps, and assisted with Rogers Review cases as a legal intern for the Massachusetts Department of Developmental Services.
-Prior to beginning law school, April was a shooting guard on the Alfred University Division III Women's Basketball team, and interned for the New York State Office of the Attorney General: Court of Claims, the New York State Governor's Appointments Office, and the New York State Assembly.
-A native of New York State's capital region, April holds a J.D. from New England School of Law (Boston, MA) and a B.A. cum laude, in Psychology and Political Science, from Alfred University (Alfred, NY).
-April is admitted to the practice of law in the Commonwealth of Massachusetts.
+Prior to beginning law school, April interned for the New York State Office of the Attorney General: Court of Claims, the New York State Governor's Appointments Office, and the New York State Assembly.
+April holds a J.D. from New England School of Law (Boston, MA) and a B.A. cum laude, in Psychology and Political Science, from Alfred University (Alfred, NY), and is admitted to the practice of law in the Commonwealth of Massachusetts.